mauriciomani/NFL-running-backs-height/README-en.md

 Remember that the mean and the median are central tendency measures and we have to pick the one that represent the data the best.
 In this case mean might not be the best parameter, and remember having an average does not mean we will not see other values, we can see very extreme values.
 In fact, we can realize that NFL has learned over the years.
-And this is shown by the distributions movement over the decades (thus a movement in the mean)
+And this is shown by the distributions movement across the decades (thus a movement in the mean)
 As said in the article, NFL look at having players between 178 and 182 centimeters they are more active.
 Do not get confused, just because a running back is tall does not mean his a bad player, probably he is even better, because NFL is looking to draft smaller players.